-Complying with the Metal Dealers & Recyclers Act
+Complying with the Metal Dealers and Recyclers Act

 To ensure that metal dealers and recyclers are complying with the Metal Dealers and Recyclers Act, the regulation, and the terms and conditions of their registration, Security Programs Division inspectors may: